 There is a huge disparity in employment rates among over 65s across different countries.
-A recent OECD report
+According to OECD data

-found that the highest rates of people working beyond 65 are in Asia with Indonesia particularly notable as having a 50.6 percent employment among those in the 65-69 age group.
-That figure is high elsewhere in Asia, standing at 45 percent in South Korea and 42.8 percent in Japan.
+, the highest rates of people working beyond 65 are found in Asia with Indonesia particularly notable as having a 56 percent labor participation rate among those in the 65-69 age group.
+That figure is high elsewhere in Asia, standing at 47.6 percent in South Korea and at the same rate in Japan.
 In contrast to Europe

-New Zealand has no compulsory retirement age and it is another country with a high employment rate among older people with 42.6 percent of those aged 65 to 69 still working.
-The rate is far less in Australia at 25.9 percent while it's 31 percent in the United States
+New Zealand has no compulsory retirement age and it is another country with a high labor participation rate among older people with almost 45 percent of those aged 65 to 69 still working.
+The rate is far less in Australia at 29 percent while it's 33 percent in the United States

 .
 In Europe where all those protests happened, the rate is lower still.
-In the United Kingdom, the employment rate for 65-69 year olds stands at 21 percent while in France and Spain, it is only 6.3 and 5.3 percent respectively.
+In the United Kingdom, the labor participation rate for 65 to 69-year-olds stands at 21.7 percent while in France and Spain, it is only 6.7 and 6.4 percent, respectively.